beeldengeluid/dane-visual-feature-extraction-worker/README.md

 - `VISXP_EXTRACT.TEST_INPUT_PATH`: make sure to supply your `.tar.gz` archive (for instance obtained through S3)
 - `S3_ENDPOINT_URL`: ask your DANE admin for the endpoint URL
 - `S3_BUCKET`: ask your DANE admin for the bucket name
+NB: for S3 testing, you also need to supply valid S3 credentials, for instance through a s3-creds.env file.

 Optionally, add a model specification to the appropriate dir: `model/checkpoint.tar` and `model/model_config.yml`.